EngreitzLab/variant-flowfish/README.md

                         Replicate columns are defined as such by the 'replicate_keycols' parameter in the config file.
                         These columns will be combined to form a unique replicate id.
                         PCR replicate counts for each unique replicate key will be summed at the level of this replicate ID.
-                        MLE estimates and VFF spike-in calculations will also be performed at the level of this replicate ID, then compared according to grouping of the experiment key.
+                        MLE estimates will also be performed at the level of this replicate ID, then compared according to grouping of the experiment key.

 Optional columns: